Package insert / prescribing information

 How is Prednisolone Sodium Phosphate Oral Solution Supplied

-Prednisolone Sodium Phosphate Oral Solution is a clear, grape flavored solution, containing 20.2 mg prednisolone sodium phosphate (15 mg prednisolone base) per 5 mL (teaspoonful).
+Prednisolone Sodium Phosphate Oral Solution is a clear, colorless to light yellow-colored, raspberry flavored solution containing 6.7 mg prednisolone sodium phosphate (5 mg prednisolone base) per 5 mL (teaspoonful) supplied in the following:

 |PREDNISOLONE SODIUM PHOSPHATE